kuprel/min-dalle/README.md

 ### Usage

-The simplest way to get started is the command line python script `image_from_text.py` provided.
+Use the python script `image_from_text.py` to generate images from the command line.
 Here are some examples runs:

 ```
 python3 image_from_text.py --text='artificial intelligence' --torch